DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 6. Click the ![Stop recording](../../images/getting-started/stop-recording-icon.png) button on the **Test Editor**'s toolbar to stop the recording.

- > If add the assertion when the recording is stopped, you can enter the assertions' parameters only manually.
-The element picker, property list, and assertion status' verification are available only during recording.
+ > If add the assertion when the recording is stopped, you can enter the assertion's parameters only manually.
+The element picker, property list, and assertion's status verification are available only during recording.

 ## Run the Test